 In the fall, the crowds are gone.
 You won’t have to sweat as you’re waiting in the massive lineup.
 Chances are there won’t be a line up, or at least not a big one.
 Colosseum, Parthenon, the Louvre and other great attractions become a lot more attainable.
 Plus, you won’t have to share them with so many others.

 Overtourism has become a rising issue for many places.
 This means that some countries are taking measures to battle it that might make your experience not a great one.
 While you might have to wait longer or get your tickets ahead of time during high season, that won’t be much of a problem off-season.
+This reason alone is why fall is a great time to travel.

 While you pay through your nose for everything from accommodations to flights during summer, travel in the fall means lower prices.
 It’s actually quite incredible how much prices differ once you hit fall.
 Airlines usually drop extensive discounts to encourage people to travel as the high season is over.

 Accommodations also become more affordable and you won’t have to battle everyone else for space.
 Usually there is quite the difference for travelling in the fall than what you find in the summer.
 This is especially true for popular summer destinations.
+Another win for why fall is a great time to travel.

 There is definitely something beautiful about fall weather.
 The scorching temperatures of the summer are cooling off, making exploring so much more fun.
 If you’ve ever found yourself in the scorching heat of the summer, you know that it can make a trip a tad uncomfortable.
 It especially sucks when you’re travelled somewhere far to see that particular destination.